-The ISO5851-Q1 is a 5.7-kV{RMS}, reinforced isolated gate driver for IGBTs and MOSFETs with 2.5-A source and 5-A sink current.
-The input side operates from a single 3-V to 5.5-V supply.
+The ISO5452 is a 5.7-kVRMS, reinforced isolated gate driver for IGBTs and MOSFETs with split outputs, OUTH and OUTL, providing 2.5-A source and 5-A sink current.
+The input side operates from a single 2.25-V to 5.5-V supply.
 The output side allows for a supply range from minimum 15 V to maximum 30 V. Two complementary CMOS inputs control the output state of the gate driver.
 The short propagation time of 76 ns assures accurate control of the output stage.

-An internal desaturation (DESAT) fault detection recognizes when the IGBT is in an overload condition.
-Upon a DESAT detect, the gate driver output is driven low to V{FF2} potential, turning the IGBT immediately off.
+An internal desaturation (DESAT) fault detection recognizes when the IGBT is in an overcurrent condition.
+Upon a DESAT detect, a Mute logic immediately blocks the output of the isolator and initiates a soft-turn-off procedure which disables OUTH, and pulls OUTL to low over a time span of 2 μs.
+When OUTL reaches 2 V with respect to the most negative supply potential, VEE2, the gate driver output is pulled hard to VFF2 potential, turning the IGBT immediately off.